ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 or issuance contexts as described below.

 - Issuance protocol.
-The type of issuance protocol can contribute information about the Issuer's capabilities to the attestation or issuance contexts.
+The type of issuance protocol can contribute information about the Issuer's capabilities to the attestation or issuance contexts, as well as the capabilities of a given Client.
+For example, if a Client is presented with multuiple issuance protocol options, then the choice of which issuance protocol to use can contrbute information about the Client's capabilities.
 - Issuer configuration.
 Information about the Issuer configuration, such as its identity or the public key used to validate tokens it creates, can be revealed during issuance and contribute to the attestation or issuance